Overview

 Quantitative program (selected targets)

 Cosmochrony emphasizes falsifiable, quantitative targets.
-The current program prioritizes extracting effective parameters from structural constraints and comparing them to known scales and anomalies, in domains where the framework yields sharp signatures.
+The program prioritizes extracting effective parameters from structural constraints and comparing them to known scales and anomalies, in domains where the framework yields sharp signatures.

 - Spectral invariants: robust eigenvalue hierarchies and spectral-dimension stabilization in admissible regimes.